winningproduct/learn-portal/content/7-harvest/01-scalability-verification.md

 ## How

-Scalability verification needs to be done based on the performance benchmarks defined during the product architecting and verify that system can perform as expected when its loaded with
+Scalability verification needs to be done based on the performance benchmarks defined during the product architecting and verify that system can perform as expected with different loaded scenarious

 - Extract performance benchmarks defined during architecting